fraktio/react-training/README.md

 - You are a developer, devsigner or such with working professional knowledge on JavaScript, HTML and CSS.
 You don't have to be a guru, but the training is not suitable for total beginners.
 - Learn the ES6 syntax (see below) beforehand so you don't have to spend time learning it in the training.
 - We are going to show code examples and use [TypeScript](http://www.typescriptlang.org/) in our training so it will help you immensely to know the basics.
-However, you don't have to write TypeScript if you don't want to.
+However, you don't have to write TypeScript if you don't want to, but we highly recommend it.

 ### ES6 syntax